baehyunsol/Sodigy/README.md

 ## Goal of Sodigy

-- Programmers can implement their idea as fast as possible.
+- Programmers can implement their idea as fast as possible, even when the idea is very complicated.
   - It doesn't mean the result *RUNS* fast, but the programmers can get the result fast.
 Of course the runtime performance is important, but build-test cycle is much more important.
 - The core of the language has to be as simple as possible.
   - Don't use built-in functions unless necessary.
 Write functions in Sodigy.